Closed Sets and Operators thereon: Representations, Computability and Complexity: Comparing representations of sets

 \begin{proof}[sketch] The first statement follows by the argument hinted prior to this Lemma: Let $q \in \ID^d$ and $n \in \IN$.
 If $n-k \geq 0$, then simply query the $\setrep[d]$-name with $\enc{2^k q,0^{n-k}}$.
 If $n-k < 0$, then first split $\cball(2^k q, 2^{k-n})$ into unit-balls and combine the queries on the center and precision $0$ on each of these balls.
 For the second statement, use the argument from the above first case, namely, query the $\sisetrep[d]$-name with precision $n-k$.
 The first reduction in statement three follows immediatiely from 1.~and 2.
 For the second reduction, use the split of $\cball(2^k q,2^{k-n})$ into unit-balls and argue as in the first case of statement one. \qedhere \end{proof}

 It follows by the previous statement that \emph{all} scaled versions of a set are polynomially equivalent with respect to $\sisetrep$.

-\begin{remark} As the concept of a scale-invariant representation avoids the above described deficiencies, we like to impose it on \emph{every} representation $\reptpl$ from \cref{def:set-representations}.
-Therefore, we from now like $\widehat{\reptpl}$ to be understood as the scale-invariant version of $\reptpl$, and then associate $\reptpl$ with $\widehat{\reptpl}$ (\ie, drop the explicit hat).
-As a consequence, precision parameters shall now usually be \emph{integers}. \end{remark}
+\begin{rem} As the concept of a scale-invariant representation avoids the above described deficiencies, we like to impose it on \emph{every} representation $\reptpl$ from \cref{def:set-representations}.
+Therefore, we will denote $\widehat{\reptpl}$ to be understood as the scale-invariant version of $\reptpl$, and then associate $\reptpl$ with $\widehat{\reptpl}$ (\ie, drop the explicit hat).
+As a consequence, precision parameters shall now usually be \emph{integers}. \end{rem}